The best free software uninstaller

 2. Wise Program Uninstaller

-Light as a feather, but less thorough than IObit
+Wise Program Uninstaller is light as a feather, though a little less thorough than IObit

 Wise Program Uninstaller is a portable app, so you don't have to worry about it leaving mess of its own, though it offers you a free trial of a product called Spyhunter that you might prefer to decline.

 It's a very quick and lean little uninstaller that scans your system for already installed programs and displays ratings to show you how other users feel about them.
 You probably already know what you want to erase, but it's a thoughtful touch.

 Your choices for each program are Safe and Forced uninstall (some also have a Repair option, but only if it's part of the software in the first place).

 Safe uninstall is simply a way to access the program's own uninstaller, whereas Forced performs a deep scan to track down scrap files and broken registry entries.
 It shows you everything it's identified before deleting them, but this doesn't serve much purpose; you're unlikely to be able to pick out an individual Registry entry and say "Hang on, I need that!"